-This is the initial managerial function, which consists of determining what should be done in the future.
-It involves setting goals, objectives, policies, procedures, assessing resources and developing action plans needed to achieve the purposes of the organization and the program.
+This is the initial managerial function, which involves setting goals, objectives, policies, procedures, assessing resources and developing action plans needed to achieve the purposes of the organization and the program.
 Typically, the entire team is involved on different levels of the planning process.
 Planning is primarily intellectual in nature.
 It means thinking before acting, looking ahead and preparing for the future, laying out in advance the road to be followed, and thinking about what and how the job should be done.